Financial-Times/o-subs-card/README.md

 ### Upgrading from v1.x.x to v2.x.x

-o-subs-card v2.x.x changes the underlying style of all cards, removes some themes and adds another, and has updated markup.
+o-subs-card v2.x.x changes the underlying style of all cards, removes two themes, adds a new B2B variation, and has updated markup.
 In this version, the expanding functionality is limited to the mobile and tablet viewports.

 Thee following themes have been removed: